SAP/performance-regression-data-set/README.md

 - Thomas Bach, Pal Lv, Minh Le.
 "Performance Regression Data Set"
   - Venue will be added if it exists.
+  - keys to refer to a specific data set will be added if the content is finalized
 - Biblatex via CITATION.cff file (rendered in github)

 Please inform use via issue or email if you use this data set so we can provide